William Everson –

 Rainy Night in L.A.,

-William Everson’s most enduring legacy may turn out to be his advancement of Robinson Jeffersism, the kind of narrative, solid-man poetry with which he carries boulders from the beach up the sheer cliff to place as pieces in his stone tower home.
+William Everson’s most enduring legacy may turn out to be his advancement of Robinson Jeffersism, the kind of narrative, solid-man poetry with which he carries metaphoric boulders from the beach up the sheer cliff to place as pieces in his stone tower home.
 Everson’s verse often has the strength of Jeffers’s, but his ethos is less mythic and more religious.
-While Jeffers may have inspired or repelled each emerging Beat, Everson was on the front lines of the Beat Movement alongside fire-breathing dragon-poets Hydra Rexroth and Norberta Ginsberg.
-By the time the Beats burned themselves into Brautigan cinders in a bong, Everson was long gone from the North Shore, and if not far gone at least elsewhere in the Golden State out of earshot of the bongos, in Davis, in Santa Cruz.
+While Jeffers may have inspired or repelled each emerging Beat, Everson was on the front lines of the Beat Movement alongside fire-breathing dragon poets Hydra Rexroth and Norberta Ginsberg.
+By the time the Beats burned themselves into Brautigan cinders in a bong, Everson was long gone from the North Shore, and if not far gone at least elsewhere in the Golden State out of earshot of the bongos, at Davis, in Santa Cruz.

 William Everson had been living with Parkinson’s for eight years.
 Now and then during the reading you can hear his shaking hands as he holds onto the podium, and the pop of the microphone as his trembling hand bumps it.
 Everson appeared in his signature bear claw necklace and famous Lakota buckskin vest.

 As for me, today I am appalled by my 26yo self, but compelled never to hide, so, to my embarrassment, here I am.
 You were never 26, were you?

 Introduction by DJB, and William Everson Reading, Part 1, “Rattlesnake August.” – (11:04 Minutes)